jf-tech/omniparser/doc/gettingstarted.md

 For CSV, we need to define the following settings:
 - What's the delimiter character, comma or something else?
-- Is there a header in the CSV input that defines the names of each column?
-If no, what each column should be called during ingestion and transformation?
+- Is there a header row in the CSV input that defines the names of each column?
+If yes, do we want to check and verify all the column names, or can we ignore the header row; if no, what each column should be called during the data row ingestion and transformation?
-- Where do the actual data lines begin?

 For this guide example, the settings are:
 - delimiter is `|`
-- Yes there is a header line with all the columns names defined.
+- Yes there is a header line with all the columns names defined, and we'd like to verify them.
 - The actual data lines start at line 2.
 (Line number is 1-based.)

 Let's add these: